 - Decorating your small space has a great tutorial on making a peg board to organize your crafts!

 - If you live where it snows here are some ideas on keeping winter gear organized by Busy Kids Happy Mom.
-We used to live in CA so this wasn’t an issue but now that we live in ID now there is a huge difference in the way you have to store clothing.
-Unless you have a massively huge closet you won’t be able to store your Winter and Summer clothes all together so rotating is key.
+We used to live in CA so this wasn’t an issue.
+Now that we live in Idaho, there is a huge difference in the way you have to store clothing.
+Unless you have a massively huge closet you won’t be able to store everything together.
+Rotating your Winter and Summer clothes is key.
 This is one way to store sweaters, hats, gloves, and long sleeved shirts.

 - Another way we do it is we bought this rolling coat cart and put all of our coats on it and put it in our basement storage area so if there is a strangely cold day we can still grab a coat but during the typically warmer months they aren’t clogging up our closet space.

-I hope these ideas help you see how to organize your house for less can happen for less, and many use items you already own!
+I hope these ideas help you see how to organize your house for less can happen.

 For more tips sign up for my free newsletter and follow me on Pinterest.